yahorbarkouski/notion-toggler/README.md

     - Choose the workspace where you want to store your Feature Flag database;
     - Give your integration the **Read Content Capability** permission.
 Notion Toggler only reads your database, no write-operations needed;
     - Click the Submit button and copy your **Internal Integration Token**.
-2. Next, you need to create a database and connect it to your integration.
+2. Next, you need to create a database and connect it to your integration:
-    - You can duplicate the following database in your Notion workspace: https://industrious-wool-c90.notion.site/86969c46aed94f8ebfb667ffef76ba2c?v=98dfa66ffbeb4e5b80877e5bc2362f84
+    - You can duplicate the following database in your Notion workspace: https://industrious-wool-c90.notion.site/86969c46aed94f8ebfb667ffef76ba2c?v=98dfa66ffbeb4e5b80877e5bc2362f84;
     - Click the three dots in the top-right corner of the database page, and select "Add Connection".
-Choose the integration you created in step 1.
+Choose the integration you created in step 1;
     - Optional: If you haven't connected Notion Toggler to your code yet, you can add new properties to your database as needed.
 For example, you might want to create a new column to store commands for your Feature Toggles.
-3. Import Notion Toggler into your project.
+3. Import Notion Toggler into your project:
     - Spring Boot Starter dependency:
         ```kotlin
         implementation("com.github.notion-toggler:notion-toggler-spring-boot-starter:1.0.0")